-By applying Fubini theorem and the dominated convergence theorem \cite{klebaner1998IntroductionStochasticCalculus,biagini2008StochasticCalculusFractional}, it is straightforward to deduce from Eq.\eqref{w9} that the scintillation index after propagating a distance $L$ is bounded above by a finite constant \cite{SeeSupplementalMaterialb}:
+By applying Fubini's theorem and the dominated convergence theorem \cite{klebaner1998IntroductionStochasticCalculus,biagini2008StochasticCalculusFractional}, it is straightforward to deduce from Eq.\eqref{w9} that the scintillation index after propagating a distance $L$ is strictly bounded above by a finite constant:

-The upper bound indicates the model we proposed here is able to explain the scintillation saturation phenomenon in experiments \cite{berman2009InfluencePhasediffuserDynamics}.
+The upper bound indicates that the model proposed here is able to explain the scintillation saturation phenomenon observed in experiments \cite{berman2009InfluencePhasediffuserDynamics}.

 When we take the first $N+1$ $(2\leq N<\infty)$ items in the sequence, the infinite series in formula Eq.\eqref{w9} is truncated.
-Further setting $H = 1/2$, the discrete version can be obtained by invoking the Lagrange integral mean-value theorem \cite{SeeSupplementalMaterialb}:
+By further setting $H = 1/2$, the discrete version can be formally obtained by invoking the Lagrange integral mean-value theorem (for the explicit discretization procedure, see Supplementary Information) \cite{SeeSupplementalMaterialb}: